 The consolidated financial statements incorporate the financial statements of Sintana and its wholly-owned subsidiaries.
-The Company has (A) five direct subsidiaries, being (i) 1873520 Ontario Inc., which exists under the laws of Ontario; (ii) Sintana Energy Exploration and Production Inc., which exists under the laws of Texas; (iii) Sintana Energy Finance Inc., which exists under the laws of Ontario; (iv) Sintana Energy Peru S.A.C., which exists under the laws of Peru (dissolved in 2014); and (v) Mobius Resources Corp., which exists under the laws of Alberta; (B) six indirect subsidiaries, being: (i) Northbrook Oil and Gas LLC which exists under the laws of Texas; (ii) Patriot Energy Oil and Gas Inc. ("Patriot Energy"), which exists under the laws of Panama; (iv) Zodiac USA Corp., which exists under the laws of Nevada; (v) Zodiac Montana LLC, which exists under the laws of Nevada; and (vi) Zodiac Energy LLC, which exist under the laws of Nevada; and (C) two branches, being (i) Sintana Energy (Colombia) Inc., which has been established under the laws of Colombia.
+The Company has (A) four direct subsidiaries, being (i) 1873520 Ontario Inc., which exists under the laws of Ontario; (ii) Sintana Energy Exploration and Production Inc., which exists under the laws of Texas; (iii) Sintana Energy Finance Inc., which exists under the laws of Ontario; and (iv) Mobius Resources Corp., which exists under the laws of Alberta; (B) six indirect subsidiaries, being: (i) Northbrook Oil and Gas LLC which exists under the laws of Texas; (ii) Patriot Energy Oil and Gas Inc. ("Patriot Energy"), which exists under the laws of Panama; (iii) Patriot Energy Services LLC Corp. ("Patriot"), which exists under the laws of Panama; (iv) Zodiac USA Corp., which exists under the laws of Nevada; (v) Zodiac Energy LLC, which exist under the laws of Nevada; and (V) Zodiac Energy LLC, which exist under the laws of Nevada; and (C) two branches, being (i) Sintana Energy (Colombia) Inc., which has been established under the laws of Colombia; and (ii) Patriot Energy (Colombia), which has been established under the laws of Colombia.

-The results of subsidiaries acquired or disposed of during the periods presented are included in the consolidated statements of loss and comprehensive loss from the effective date of acquisition and up to the effective date of disposal, as appropriate.
+The results of subsidiaries acquired or disposed of during the years presented are included in the consolidated statements of loss and comprehensive loss from the effective date of acquisition and up to the effective date of disposal, as appropriate.
 All intercompany transactions, balances, income and expenses are eliminated upon consolidation.